aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Privacy Checklist**

-PRACTICAL TASK 2: IT AND BUSINESS (LO2, 3)
+- [ ]

+#**Privacy Policy**#

 ***Website: Amazon.com***

-Amazon.com is one of the worlds largest companies in dealing with online shopping primarily in technology and accesories.
+Amazon.com is one of the worlds largest companies in dealing with online shopping.
+Their website advertises products ranging from technology, toys clothes and beauty products.
+The companies capable of shipping its goods to nearly every corner of the globe..